Patrick Sullivan, DVM PhD

 Eli Rosenberg, PhD

-Dr. Rosenberg's research focuses on studies, methods, and analyses for understanding pertinent epidemiological issues in HIV prevention, such as the racial disparities in HIV infection among men who have sex with men (MSM) in the United States, how sexual networks shape transmission, the effects of STI and substance use on HIV acquisition, and the role of HIV care in reducing transmission.
-Specific methodological interests include surveillance methods, statistical and network modeling, causal inference methods, and development of software to support research studies.
-He joined PRISM in 2008, and conducts scientific investigations, helps to manage study operations, and oversees data systems, in support of PRISM’s mission.
+Dr. Rosenberg's research focuses on studies, methods, and analyses for understanding pertinent epidemiological issues in HIV/STI prevention, such as the racial disparities in HIV/STI among men who have sex with men (MSM) in the United States, the effects of STI and substance use on HIV acquisition, and the impact of care and prevention policies in reducing transmission.
+Specific methodological interests include surveillance methods, statistical and network modeling to inform public health policies, and development of software to support research studies.
+He also applies these methodological interests towards studies of Hepatitis C, Zika, and Dengue viruses.
+Dr. Rosenberg joined PRISM at its outset in 2008.
+His primary appointment is in the Department of Epidemiology and Biostatistics, University at Albany School of Public Health, State University of New York.
+He also maintains an adjunct associate professor title in the Department of Epidemiology, at Emory Rollins School of Public Health.

 Colleen Kelley, MD MPH